Best of Italy Christian

 Day 5: Frescoes, Assisi, Florence

-After breakfast you will say “Arrivederci Roma” and board your coach and travel through scenic Umbria to the ancient walled hillside village of Assisi.
-After lunch on your own, you will enjoy a guided tour of this beautiful, medieval town, which will include the Basilica San Francesco, decorated with some of the most renowned frescoes in the world.
-The stories of the sacrificial life of St. Francis will be an encouragement to us all.
-Our home for the next two evenings is in the beautiful city of Florence, the heart of charming Tuscany.
+Following breakfast you will say “Arrivederci Roma” and board your coach for a scenic drive through the rolling hills of Umbria to the ancient, walled hillside town of Assisi.
+Upon arrival, enjoy lunch on your own before setting out on a guided tour of this enchanting medieval village.
+Highlights include the Basilica of San Francesco, decorated with some of the world’s most celebrated frescoes.
+The inspiring story of St. Francis and his life of humility and service will offer meaningful encouragement.
+Our home for the next two evenings is Florence, which is nestled in the heart of Tuscany and known for its Renaissance charm and timeless beauty.
 (B,D)

 Day 6: Beautiful Florence, Michelangelo’s David